SitaGanesh/X509-Certificate-Template-Prototype/README.md

 - **CA**: The Certificate Authority linked to this template (from `ca` in `models.py`)
 - **Organization**: The group this template belongs to

-**Add Template Form:** When you click “Add Template,” the form now has a new option in the “Type” dropdown: “Certificate.”
+**Add Template Form:** When we click “Add Template,” the form now has a new option in the “Type” dropdown: “Certificate.”
 Selecting this type changes the form (via `template_form.js` from `admin.py`) to show certificate-specific fields from `TemplateForm` in `forms.py`:

 - **Name**: e.g., "Website Certificate Template"
 - **CA**: Dropdown to select a Certificate Authority (required per `validate()` in `forms.py`)